 Xin Xin is an interdisciplinary artist and educator working at the intersection of technology, labor, and identity.
-Xin co-founded The School of Otherness which seeks to empower marginalized identities through storytelling, forums, and workshops that process experiences of the other.
-They initiated voidLab, an intersectional feminist collective exploring art, technology, and society.
-Their work has been exhibited at Ars Electronica, the Hammer Museum, Gene Siskel Film Center, and Machine Project.
-Xin holds a M.F.A from UCLA Design Media Arts.
-They have given numerous talks at universities and currently teach new media art at Loyola Marymount University.
+Xin co-founded voidLab, a LA-based intersectional feminist collective dedicated to women, trans, and queer folks.
+They initiated the School of Otherness which seeks to empower marginalized communities through storytelling, forums, and workshops that process experiences of the other.
+Their work has been exhibited at Ars Electronica, the Hammer Museum, Gene Siskel Film Center, Tiger Strikes Asteroid and Machine Project.
+Xin received their M.F.A from UCLA Design Media Arts and teaches at the University of Georgia as the Assistant Professor of Media Design and Women’s Studies.

 Dorothy R. Santos is a Filipina American writer, editor, and curator whose research interests include digital art, computational media, and biotechnology.
 Born and raised in San Francisco, California, she holds Bachelor’s degrees in Philosophy and Psychology from the University of San Francisco and received her Master’s degree in Visual and Critical Studies at the California College of the Arts.
 She is currently a Ph.D. student in Film and Digital Media at the University of California, Santa Cruz, as a Eugene V. Cota-Robles fellow.
 Her work appears in art21, Art Practical, Rhizome, Hyperallergic, Ars Technica, Vice Motherboard, and SF MOMA’s Open Space.
 Her essay “Materiality to Machines: Manufacturing the Organic and Hypotheses for Future Imaginings,” was published in The Routledge Companion to Biology in Art and Architecture.
 She serves as a co-curator for REFRESH and is the program manager for Processing Foundation.